-You should also consider having at least one or more solo holidays each year, even if that means leaving your child with the grandparents for a few days, or even a week.
+You should also consider having at least one or more solo holidays whilst your children are young, even if that means leaving your child with the grandparents for a few days, or even a week.
 This might sound bold to some, but single parents need to recharge their batteries, too.
 Taking time out for yourself for a small stretch at a time, is incredibly important for your physical and mental health and proven to prevent depression.
 Your sanity will thank you after and your kids are bound to enjoy the adventure.

 Don’t be afraid to ask for help

 Parenting is hard, and everyone can use a helping hand.
 Never feel guilty or blame yourself for being a single parent.
 Join support groups, try to meet other single parents for friendship and support.
 Call on loved ones and friends to help where they can.
 Even something as simple as setting up a carpool schedule with other parents can take some of the burden off yourself.
 If you’re considering a holiday or short break, try asking other families if they want to join up with you or join a single parent holiday.
 Building a support network can make a huge difference in combating the stresses of single parenthood.